GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 $
   0 lt.eq "lev"(a, b) lt.eq max(abs(a), abs(b)).
 $
-Besides, the #acr("WER") score uses words as the fundamental tokens.
+The #acr("WER") score uses words instead of characters as the fundamental tokens.
 //As its definition is recursive, most implementations leverage dynamic computing.

 *Running of an episode.*